argoproj/argo-workflows/lite/README.md

 ## Why?

-Argo-lite may be used to quicky experience [Argo](https://github.com/argoproj/argo) workflows without deploying a complete Kubernetes cluster or to debug Argo workflows locally on your laptop.
+Argo-lite may be used to quickly experience [Argo](https://github.com/argoproj/argo) workflows without deploying a complete Kubernetes cluster or to debug Argo workflows locally on your laptop.

 ## Try it